sjdobesh/gender-bias/readme.md

 ####  Fine Tune a layer using the GAP
 perhaps left as a task for the interested student?

 The gender swapped GAP is corpus where every sentence has professions and names swapped to corresponding gender.
-This counter balances the issue in the original bert model, insuring gender will not impact these predictions.
+This counter balances the issue in the original BERT model, insuring gender will not impact these predictions.

 `git clone git@github.com:allenai/dont-stop-pretraining.git`
 Use the `mask_tokens()` function and inverted GAP to create fine tuning material